Currency: Euro (€)

 Casinos with Poker

 The Irish are stereotypically believed to be heavy drinkers and avid bettors.
-Both presumptions can be backed by fact – unfortunately, sometimes to the Irish people’s detriment.
+Both presumptions can be backed by facts – unfortunately, sometimes to the Irish people’s detriment.

 In 2019, TheJournal.ie ran an exposé on the slot machine industry in the country.
 They found that there are around 40,000 machines operating across the country, while being virtually completely unchecked.
 They estimate that the number of serious gambling addicts is also around 40,000.